Rizal Technological University

-Rizal Technological University (RTU) is a state university located at Mandaluyong, Philippines.
-It was established on July 11, 1969, as the College of Rizal, part of the University of Rizal System before it became autonomous in 1975.
+Rizal Technological University (RTU) is a state university based in the National Capital Region of the Philippines, with its main campus in Mandaluyong City and a branch in Pasig City.
+It was established on July 11, 1969, as the College of Rizal, before it became autonomous in 1975.
 The state university is also the first educational institution in the country to use cooperative education as a curriculum plan which is recognized by various industries, businesses and agencies all over the country.
 The university has various different academic fields, and focuses primarily on architecture, engineering, and technology programs.

-RTU is also one of the first educational institutions in the Philippines to offer degrees in astronomy.
+RTU is the first educational institutions in the Philippines to offer degrees in astronomy.